 Aggressive movement can be counter productive.

-You are not looking to cause damage to your skin.
+You are not looking to cause skin damage.

 I hope you found these 3 secrets to stretching your fingers the right way helpful.
 Whether you start using the proper line of pull, increase the length of time you hold your stretch, or implement skin gliding techniques you are sure to notice improvements in your mobility over time.

 Keep in mind, it is so important to listen to your body and not push yourself too hard.

 If you experience any pain or discomfort while stretching, it is best to seek advice from your doctor or certified hand therapist to create a custom stretching program for your particular case.

 For more exercises to improve your finger range of motion and reduce your stiffness then checkout my Top 3 Finger Stiffness Exercises.